 Members of the Protestant Church of Christ,

-Catholics admit that Jesus established an authoritative Church, that the Church wrote and compiled the New Testament writings, that she added them to the Old Testament, and then called the entire library of Sacred Scripture the Bible.
-Catholics admit that the word of God is not only present in the Sacred Scriptures, but is also present in that same Sacred Tradition—oral teachings and authoritative leadership—that He established.
+Catholics admit Jesus established an authoritative Church, the Church wrote and compiled the New Testament writings, she added them to the Old Testament, and then called the entire library of Sacred Scripture the Bible.
+Catholics admit the word of God is not only present in the Sacred Scriptures, but is also present in that same Sacred Tradition—oral teachings and authoritative leadership—He established.
 The subject of this admittance is what is called the Christian Rule of Faith.

 Is it not the Catholic New Testament canon you have adopted as Scripture?
 Is it not clear, then, that you accept the Catholic eldership to the point of determining the New Testament canon (an historical fact), yet deny her any authority beyond that?
 As such, is it not clear that your group, which claims to be “the Church”, cannot mind St. Paul’s exhortation to submit to the Church’s leaders?
 Can you not reason through the basic chronology—that your group, if it had existed in centuries past, had abandoned an authoritative body that possessed the infallible charism of determining which books are canonical?
 And even if you cannot concede to these clear facts, the additional fact that your group, as you know, was “restored” ex nihilo (out of nothing; with no anchor to the ancient Church that reaches beyond your own private interpretations of Scriptures) in the 19th century presupposes a jump from a pre-apostate environment to a different one—a separation, not subordination, of allegiance, of apostolicity, of Holy Orders, of Christ’s nascent Church with yours.